voucherifyio/voucherify-openapi/docs/reference-docs/VALIDATION-RULES-Validation-Rule-Object.md

 Available values: `APPLY_TO_EVERY`, `APPLY_TO_CHEAPEST`, `APPLY_FROM_CHEAPEST`, `APPLY_TO_MOST_EXPENSIVE`, `APPLY_FROM_MOST_EXPENSIVE`

 ## Any
-Array any of: string, string, number, object
+Array any of: string, string, string, number, object

 ## Any
 Array any of: string, string, number, object